bilde2910/FreeField/docs/accounts.rst

 field can help you differentiate between accounts that are using the same username, but on different services.

-If you want to disable an authentication provider for whatever reason, it is a good idea to check the user list and use this field to identify any users who may currently be using that authentication provider.
+.. note:: If you want to disable an authentication provider for whatever reason,
+          it is a good idea to check the user list and use this field to identify any users who may currently be using that authentication provider.
 If you disable a provider, none of those users will be able to sign in any longer, and would have to resort to other enabled authentication providers instead.

           An existing user signing in on a new authentication provider will count as a new user registration, and you may have to reconfigure their permissions.

 Nickname
 ^^^^^^^^